 But on Saturday night at Doug Kingsmore Stadium, the Tigers’ offense roared their way to an 8-3 win on their home turf.

-Clemson (26-10, 11-7 ACC) scored seven runs in the fifth inning, capped off by a grand slam by senior first baseman Chris Williams that proved to be the difference.
-It was the second grand slam for Williams in the series.
+Clemson (26-10, 11-7 ACC) scored seven runs in the fifth inning, capped off by a grand slam by senior slugger Chris Williams that proved to be the difference.
+It was Williams’ second grand slam of the weekend.

-Redshirt senior Michael Burns doubled down the right-field line, plating Isaac Quiñones.
-After Burns stole third, fellow veteran outfielder Hunter Tackett brought him home with an RBI groundout to shortstop.
+Outfielder Michael Burns doubled down the right-field line, plating Isaac Quiñones.
+After Burns stole third, fellow veteran Hunter Tackett brought him home with an RBI groundout to shortstop.

 The Hurricanes pushed across a run off the Tigers’ bullpen in the ninth inning to cut the deficit thanks to a Freddy Zamora RBI single.

 Junior right-hander Andrew Cabezas (3-4) pitched 5 2/3 innings and surrendered a career-high eight runs, seven of which were earned, on six hits.
 He struck out nine Tigers in the defeat.

 Catchers from both sides made offensive impacts.
 Quiñones finished 2-for-4, his ninth multi-hit performance of the season, and scored once, while Clemson catcher Kyle Wilkie went 2-for-3 and came across to score three times.